IanWold/ianwold.github.io/Site/about.md

 Outside of work, I find balance in my hobbies and my community.
 I'm frequently posted up at local pubs and breweries - interrupted by the occasional church gathering - speaking with my neighbors and meeting new folks.
 I keep my body active by walking, biking, or canoeing, and I keep my eye sharp with my enjoyment of billiards.
 My passion for philosophy adds a lot of color to my life, and my amateur engagement with classical architecture reminds me of the importance of crafting enduring, beautiful work.

+I keep [a blogroll](https://ian.wold.guru/Blogroll/) with all the other blogs I like to read.
+Want me to check yours out?
+Feel free to [reach out](https://ian.wold.guru/connect.html)!

 # Projects

 **FreePlanningPoker.io** on [Web](https://freeplanningpoker.io) and [GitHub](https://github.com/IanWold/PlanningPoker): A free tool for software teams to do "planning poker" exercises.
 It's always going to be free, without limits.